dance2die/MyAnimeListSharp/README.md

 			// Step 3: Search using the search term ("Full Metal" in this case) string response = searchMethods.SearchAnime("Full Metal");

+## Note
+For some reason, Add/Update Anime returns error from MyAnimeList.NET server.
+I created unit tests under assumption that they are not functional

 ### Search Anime
 			// Step 1: Enter UserName and Password information